elastic/kibana/rfcs/text/0005_route_handler.md

 - `KibanaResponseToolkit` may not cover all use cases and requires an extension for specific use-cases.
 - `KibanaResponseToolkit` operates low-level Http primitives, such as Headers e.g., and it is not always handy to work with them directly.
 - `KibanaResponse` cannot be extended with arbitrary data.
-- `KibanaResponse` doesn't expose response details, for example, you cannot have access to Headers set before `Handler` function was run.

 # Alternatives